Cuomo accuser files criminal complaint with Albany Sheriff’s Office

 “We will not be confirming these reports, nor will any documents or information be disclosed and released from our office at this time.
 This is an ongoing matter that is under review,” spokeswoman Cecilia Walsh added.

-On Thursday, the state Assembly Judiciary Committee gave Cuomo an Aug.
-13 deadline to provide any evidence before lawmakers considers articles of impeachment against him.
+On Thursday, the state Assembly Judiciary Committee gave Cuomo until Aug.
+13 to provide any evidence before lawmakers consider articles of impeachment against him.

-Assembly Speaker Carl Heastie (D-Bronx) said that it is “abundantly clear to me that the Governor has lost the confidence of the Assembly Democratic majority and that he can no longer remain in office.”